Born in 1962, Nick is a graduate of Oxford University. He is married to Clare and has two sons and two daughters from a previous marriage.

 Outside politics, his interests lie in sport, music and helping young people realise their potential.
 He is a trustee of the Greenhouse schools charity and a governor of Coteford Junior school.

 Nick was elected as the Member of Parliament for Ruislip,-Northwood in May 2005.
-Nick went into politics to serve his country.
+He went into politics to serve his country.
 He is following in the footsteps of three generations of Conservative Members of Parliament in his family.

-Prior to being elected to Parliament, he worked as Chief of Staff to Tim Yeo MP.
+Before being elected to Parliament, he worked as Chief of Staff to Tim Yeo MP.
 During that time he had the opportunity to work closely on the development of Conservative policies for better schools, hospitals, transport and environment.

 In July 2007, Nick was appointed as an Opposition Whip and in October 2008 joined the Cabinet Office team.